hallatore/MeshBlend-docs/Getting started/Using MeshBlend/index.md

 ![Static blend ID](./StaticBlendId.jpg)

 You can set a static blend ID on a material.
 This is required by some meshes like landscapes and landscape grass.
 It can also be used to make multiple meshes appear like one mesh to the plugin, causing them to not blend between each other.

+The static values are values not used by the activator.
+So we can safely use these manually.

 > [!WARNING] NOTE
 > Meshes with the same static ID will never blend with each other.